anurag90x/flask-pundit/README.md

 The `authorize` method acts more as a true/false guard.
 On the other hand the `policy_scope` method returns a 'scoped' version of a model.
 For example, if you have a page with all posts, you might want to let an admin see all of them but restrict the ones staff users see.
 This is where you'd want to use `policy_scope` instead of `authorize`.

-To do so, you need to first have a `Scope` class.
-Scopes are classes that help you return 'scoped' versions of models.
-You can define a scope as:
+To do so, you need to define a `scope` method in your policy.

 ```python
 from flask_pundit.application_policy import ApplicationPolicy